Sustainable Development Goals

 • An AOI less than 1 reflects a lower orientation to agriculture.

-At the global level, the AOI has remained relatively stable over the past decades.
-There is no globally set target for this index.
-At a regional level, it has increased markedly in Eastern and South-Eastern Asia.
-According to the FAO, the increase is primarily driven by developments in China.
+At the worldwide level, the AOI has remained relatively stable over the past decades.
+There is currently no set target for this index.

-B. Aid to the agricultural sector
+2.a.2.
+Aid to the agricultural sector

 Target 2.b